 The most effective treatment option for skin cancer.

-We remove skin cancer layer by layer, examining 100% of the surgical margin under the microscope in our on-site laboratory the same day.
+Skin cancer layer by layer, examining 100% of the surgical margin under the microscope in our on-site laboratory the same day.

-This process continues layer by layer until the cancer is fully cleared, while preserving as much healthy tissue as possible.
+This process continues layer by layer until the cancer is fully cleared while preserving as much healthy tissue as possible.

 Mohs surgery is best performed by dermatologists who have completed additional fellowship training in Mohs micrographic surgery.